 Medical terms can be complex, confusing and difficult to memorize.
 By understanding the origins of the words and their building blocks - such as roots, prefixes and suffixes, the terminology will make sense and be easier to use in everyday settings such as doctor’s offices, labs, pharmacies, hospitals and clinics.
 This course is structured to help you break down commonly used terms and understand how medical terminology relates to body parts, diseases and procedures.

-Medical Transcription is an “In Demand” profession.
-You can start an exciting new career with our Medical Transcription online training program.
 Our Medical Transcription course creates a simulation approach to medical transcription that will give you a working knowledge of the medical reports most commonly used in both inpatient and outpatient care settings.
 You will transcribe 100s of real medical reports.
+The course provides an overview of basic typing skills, proper transcription techniques, punctuation fundamentals, and proofreading guidelines.

 The Center for Medicare and Medicaid Services known as CMS has released the 9th and final chapter for the Prescription Drug Benefit Manual regarding a program to control fraud, waste and abuse.
 This course provides both interpretative rules and guidelines for Part D plan sponsors on how to implement the regulatory requirements to have in place a comprehensive fraud and abuse plan to detect, correct and prevent fraud, waste, and abuse as an element of their compliance plan.